cosmosgame/save-the-world/content/the-plan/_index.md

 ### Awaken to something bigger

 It turns out the deeper healing comes when we surrender to something larger than ourself.
 After we acknowledge that yes in fact we are in a lot of pain, we then work on accepting the pain.
 Fully embracing it and accepting it.
 And if the right kind of support is there we can learn that this pain is a path of transformation.
 No guarantees on this one sadly, but there is a beauty and joy that can shine through the cracks of the deepest suffering.
 And that light illuminates the path that we ultimately need to follow.
 But again we don't get to jump straight there.
 We first need to look both outwards and inwards before we can merge those into something even bigger.
+Breathing out into the world and then breathing in.
 And then we circle back to where we started -- that childlike sense of awe and wonder.
 That knowing that the world can be very, very beautiful but it takes a magic wish to start it all.

 Ready to start this magic journey with me?